vokal/vip/README.md

         images.example.com/mybucket/5272a0e7d0d9813e21?s=160

+Resized images may also be center-cropped by passing `?c=true` in the querystring:

+        images.example.com/mybucket/5272a0e7d0d9813e21?s=160&c=true

 The thumbnail will then be cached to both `groupcache` and S3.
 If the image leaves the in-memory cache it will not need to be resized again.